 4.1.
 SAQ A

-Target merchant: “Card not present merchants”, which includes any business and ecommerce businesses that do not hold, store or process cardholder data on their own.
-These merchants will outsource the task to a third party payment service provider that is PCI Compliance, usually payment gateway.
-They will not come in contact with customer’s payment info at any stage of the payment process.
+Target merchant: “Card not present merchants”, which includes any business and eCommerce businesses that do not hold, store or process cardholder data on their own.
+These merchants will outsource the task to a third-party payment service provider that is PCI Compliance, usually a payment gateway.
+They will not come in contact with the customer’s payment info at any stage of the payment process.